How to create an innovation culture

 What is an innovation culture?

-As we’ve discussed before, an innovation culture can be described as a work environment where unconventional thinking and the democratization of ideas is welcomed, encouraged, and applied.
+As we’ve discussed before, an innovation culture can be described as a work environment where unconventional thinking and the democratization of ideas are welcomed, encouraged, and applied.
 Whether a CEO or summer intern, a culture of innovation looks to everyone to contribute.

 Ideally, an innovative culture is composed of different people from all backgrounds and walks of life.
 Bringing employees together from different disciplines and departments to work as a team can prove helpful in challenging the status quo and breaking away from predictable ways of thinking.